Troy Longmuir

-Troy John Longmuir (born 27 May 1979) is an Australian rules footballer formerly in the Australian Football League (AFL).
+Troy John Longmuir (born 27 May 1979) is a former Australian rules footballer in the Australian Football League (AFL).
 He is the older brother of former Fremantle player Justin Longmuir.

 He was recruited as the number-22 draft pick in the 1997 AFL draft from West Perth.
 He made his AFL debut for the Melbourne Football Club in Round 9, 1998, against Essendon.

 Longmuir played a total of 17 games for Melbourne in 1998 and 1999 before being traded to Fremantle at the end of the 1999 season in exchange for the club's second-round draft pick (#19 overall).
 There he made his debut for the club against Geelong in Round 1, 2000.
 He was a consistent player during the 2000–2002 seasons, however he dropped out of form in the following two years.
 Altogether, Longmuir played 55 games for Fremantle between 2000 and 2004.
 During this time, he was also a part of West Perth's 2003 WAFL premiership team, where he played when not selected for Fremantle.